-In Jun. to Aug.
-2018, the JSDF's counter-piracy units conducted a joint counter-piracy exercise in communication, close maneuver and photographing with the various navies of the European Union Naval Force (EUNAVFOR) Somalia-Operation Atalanta in the Gulf of Aden.
+In Feb., Mar. and May, 2019, the JSDF's counter-piracy units conducted a joint counter-piracy exercise as follows with the various navies of the European Union Naval Force (EUNAVFOR) Somalia-Operation Atalanta in the Gulf of Aden.

 These joint counter-piracy exercises followed the agreement between EU and Japanese leaders during the 22nd Japan-EU summit in Brussels in May 2014.